Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 The first level in the game has a very important role to fill.
 The player will spend MOST of the time here.

-The player is expected to reset hundreds if not thousands of times in order to gain the skills and experience needed to complete a full run through the game.
+Most player will be expected to reset hundreds of times in order to gain the skills and experience needed to complete a full run through the game.
 By the end, players that stick to it will definitely become so familiar with this level they could pretty much do it blindfolded.

 More so than later levels, Level 1 needs to have near-perfect "invisible" appeal.
 Something that draws the player in and help alleviate the pain of having lost their previous attempt.
-The specific qualities I'm looking for will be difficult to write down but either way, out of every level in the game, this one will be under the most scrutiny and have the most revisions for sure.
+The ability to "master" a level and breeze through it would be a good fit here.
+Many of the specific qualities I'm looking for will be difficult to write down but either way, out of every level in the game, this one will be under the most scrutiny and have the most revisions for sure.

 ## Level 2: *Lust*